NovoLabs/gregor/README.md

 ;;     :timestamp 1554755327411}
 ```

-As you can see, the transducer was applied to input channel of the producer, resulting in a correctly shaped message which was then read off of the topic by the consumer.
+As you can see, the transducer was applied to the input channel of the producer, resulting in a correctly shaped message which was then read off of the topic by the consumer.

+## TODO List

+#### Transducer Exception Handling

+Channels with transducers support having an exception handling function.
+Need to create one so that any exceptions that a transducer throws are caught and converted to `:error` events.
+In the case of the consumer, the event will automatically be sent to the `out-ch`.
+In the case of the producer, the transducer is on the `in-ch` so Gregor will need to recognize that an error ocurred (by checking the event type) and route it to the producer's `out-ch`.

+#### Exception handling for control events

+Review the exceptions that the various `KafkaProducer` and `KafkaConsumer` methods can throw.
+Make sure that Gregor has exception handling for each.
+The exception handling should convert the exception to an `:error` event and post it to the `out-ch` of the consumer or producer.
+Additionally, in the context of the consumer, the consumer control loop must be left in a correct state.
+That is, after the exception is handled and routed correctly, a message needs to be sent to the `ctl-ready-ch` indicating that the control loop is ready for the next control operation.

+#### Enhance `:commit` Control Operation

+Currently, the `:commit` control operation takes no parameters.
+It simply forces a commit to happen for all partitions for each of the currently subscribed topics.
+To facilitate a finer control for the user over commits, the `:commit` operation should be able to target specific partitions of specific topics with specific offsets.
+Doing so will allow the user to disable auto-commits and be explicit about committing when a message is handled.

 ## License